 Recommendation (Reference) Letters

-- Does the company want letters of recommendation or a list of references to contact?
+- Does the organization want letters of recommendation submitted or a list of reference names to contact?

 - Know how many letters of recommendation or reference names are requested